Short Rib Cobbler

 - Preheat oven to 350°.
 In a shallow bowl, mix 1/2 cup flour, 3/4 teaspoon salt and pepper.
 Dip short ribs in flour mixture to coat all sides; shake off excess.

-- In an ovenproof Dutch oven, heat 3 tablespoons oil over medium heat.
+- In a Dutch oven, heat 3 tablespoons oil over medium heat.
 Brown beef in batches.
 Remove from pan.

 - In same pan, heat remaining oil over medium heat.
-Add onion, chopped carrot and celery; cook and stir 2-3 minutes or until tender.
+Add onion, chopped carrot and celery; cook and stir until tender, 2-3 minutes.
 Add garlic; cook 1 minute longer.
 Stir in tomato paste and remaining flour until blended.
 Gradually stir in stock and wine until smooth.
 Return beef to pan; stir in poultry seasoning, bay leaf and remaining salt.
 Bring to a boil.

 - Bake, covered, 1-3/4 hours.
 Stir in pearl onions and carrot pieces.
-Bake, covered, 30-45 minutes longer or until beef and onions are tender.
+Bake, covered, until beef and onions are tender, 30-45 minutes longer.
 Skim fat and remove bay leaf.

 - In a small bowl, mix biscuit mix and milk just until a soft dough forms.
 Drop by scant 1/4 cupfuls over beef mixture.
-Bake, uncovered, 40-45 minutes longer or until topping is golden brown.
+Bake, uncovered, until topping is golden brown, 40-45 minutes longer.
 Sprinkle with thyme.
-Yield: 8 servings.